Yuezhi: Visit of Zhang Qian

 In a sweeping analysis of the physical types and cultures of Central Asia, Zhang Qian reports:

 Zhang Qian also described the remnants of the Greco-Bactrian Kingdom on the other side of the Oxus River (Chinese Gui) as a number of autonomous city-states under Yuezhi suzerainty:

 Later Chinese accounts

 The next mention of the Yuezhi in Chinese sources is found in chapter 96A of the Book of Han (completed in AD 111), relating to the early 1st century BC.
-At this time, the Yuezhi are described as occupying the whole of Bactria, organized into five major tribes or xīhóu (Ch:翖侯, "Allied Prince").
+At this time, the Yuezhi are described as occupying the whole of Bactria, organized into five major tribes or xīhóu.
 These tribes were known to the Chinese as: